Frequently Asked Questions | CAWP

 Can I earn credit towards my master's or doctoral degree?

 Yes.
-Participants can earn credit towards an English Education degree at Arizona State University by taking part in the Summer Institute.
+Participants can earn credit towards our one year Masters in English Education degree at Arizona State University by taking part in the Summer Institute.
 The ASU MA English Education includes the summer institute as part of the course requirements. https://english.clas.asu.edu/admission/graduate-admission/master-arts-english-english-education

 Who: K-20 educators from private and public schools throughout the area who teach all grade levels and disciplines are invited to apply to for CAWP's Invitational Summer Institute.